SEO Strategy plan for a new website

 • Product Listing

-• News Archive – lists all the sites news posts in reverse chronological order
+• News Archive – lists all the site news posts in reverse chronological order

 • News Post – The article itself